 This is a guide for students who need help registering their address in Maastricht.
 It is a legal requirement to register your initial address with the municipality if you are planning on staying in Maastricht for more than 4 months.
-Students who are not staying for longer than four months do not have to register (such as exchange students).
+Students who are not staying for longer than 4 months (such as exchange students) do not have to follow this registration process, but should register with a desk for the Registration of Non-Residents (RNI) (see below for more info on this).

 Do you need a BSN, but don’t live in the Netherlands?
 Then you’ll have to call the municipality of Heerlen at +31 (0) 45 560 50 40 (also from abroad).
 They’ll give you an appointment and you will actually have to go there in person to pick up the document with your BSN.

-Further, if you are moving to another address (within Maastricht) during your stay, you are obliged to register your current address with the municipality (of Maastricht).
+Further, if you are moving to another address (within Maastricht) during your stay, you are obliged to notify the gemeente of this change, and to register your current address with the municipality (of Maastricht).
 Again, this can all be done online – check out our guidance document below for a clear breakdown of the process!
 Are you a non-EU student?
 When you pick up your residence permit at the visa office, you will be registered by the municipality.

 Also bear in mind that if you’re living within the Netherlands, but not in Maastricht, you still have to register your address at whichever municipality you live in.